Mental Telepathy And Claircognizance. Are They Related?

 Both refer to the same mechanism of reception, transferred mental thought, however, the difference in name comes from where or who the thought or idea received, is considered to be received from.

-For more content like this, start your 14-day free trial of The Membership!
+Start your 14-day free trial in The Membership!

 Other Articles You May Enjoy: